rebecavalverde/help-docs/docs/en/general/techreq.md

 | Safari (iOS) | Latest stable version |

 [^1]: These browsers doesn't support WebMIDI, please use Google Chrome, Chromium or Opera to use your MIDI devices with Flat.
-[^2]: If you use Internet Explorer 11 and want to use our audio playback, please upgrade to Microsoft Edge or another modern web browser.